 Dust Early and Often

-Going over interior surfaces with a Swiffer is great way to eliminate dust on the dash, consoles, windowsills and armrests.
-While it’s getting harder and harder to find, newspaper (used with standard window cleaner) leaves glass streak free.
+Going over interior surfaces with a Swiffer is a great way to eliminate dust on the dash, consoles, windowsills, and armrests.
+While it’s getting harder and harder to find, newspaper (used with standard window cleaner) leaves glass streak-free.

-Cup holders, storage consoles and vents are a lot easier to clean if you can remove them first.
-If they can’t be removed, do the best you can with a soft cloth and mild soap, wiping them afterwards with another soft cloth soaked in fresh water.
+Cup holders, storage consoles, and vents are a lot easier to clean if you can remove them first.
+If they can’t be removed, do the best you can with a soft cloth and mild soap, wiping them afterward with another soft cloth soaked in fresh water.

-The main thing to keep in mind when it comes to how to keep your car clean inside and out is – “do it now”.
+The main thing to keep in mind when it comes to how to keep your car clean inside and out is – “do it now.”
 Stop and clean right away whenever a spill occurs.
-Give it time to soak in; you’ll have much harder time getting it out.
-Similarly, if you encounter bird droppings, road tar or tree sap, the sooner you address the problem, the easier it will be to resolve and the less damage it will cause.
+Give it time to soak in; you’ll have a much harder time getting it out.
+Similarly, if you encounter bird droppings, road tar, or tree sap, the sooner you address the problem, the easier it will be to resolve and the less damage it will cause.